 Black History 365

-All year long, we will be sharing the stories and experiences of people of African or Caribbean heritage who live, work or study in the borough, to recognise the outstanding contribution that people of the African diaspora have made in shaping our borough.
+We launched the Black History 365 initiative in October 2022 to share the stories and experiences of people of African or Caribbean heritage who live, work or study in the borough.
+It aims to recognise the outstanding contribution that people of the African diaspora have made in shaping our borough.

 As a council, we want to enable the wider community to better understand the histories of fellow residents, colleagues and students making a positive difference in Wandsworth, and to inspire them.